-It's a brand New Year and every day we're getting closer to the sun.
+It's early springtime, and every day we're getting closer to the sun.
 But at this time of year, a sudden brisk wind can send you scurrying into your warm kitchen for comfort, and we crave hearty meals that can be served all-in-one dish.

 While I was writing my novel, COOKING FOR PICASSO, I became very aware of how much the seasons affect our appetites.
 So here's a nourishing, healthy version of one of my French winter favorites--a country chicken stew.